mcretu/Getting-and-Cleaning-Data-Project1/CodeBook.md

 "Mag" with "Magnitude",
 "BodyBody" with "Body".

+9. From the data set above, create a second, independent tidy data set with the average (mean) of each variable for each activity and each subject.
-9.Calculated the average (mean) and saved the result into variable subData2.
+Saved the result into variable subData2.

 10.Ordered subData2 and used write.table to save the data to a file called 'tidy_data.txt'.